 When is Pain and Suffering Recoverable Under Workers’ Comp?

 In some cases, it is actually possible to recover for pain and suffering under workers’ compensation.
 One of the scenarios in which you might be able to get pain and suffering with your workers’ comp claim is if you don’t file under the state, which consists of limited laws.
 Instead, you would have to file your workers’ comp claim under the Federal Employee Liability Act.
 However, it’s important to note that this is technically not workers’ comp per se and is in place specifically for railroad workers.
 In addition, some states such as California also allow people to claim for emotional distress within their workers’ compensation claims.
 Such claims are usually difficult to win and are generally only successful if the employer deliberately caused the emotional distress.

 Another way you could receive pain and suffering under a workers’ compensation claim is if your work-related injury has directly led to a mental or emotional disorder.
 In other words, if you have been diagnosed with depression or post-traumatic stress disorder that stems from your injury, it is possible to recover benefits.

 If you believe you have a legitimate claim for pain and suffering along with your workers’ compensation claim, it’s important to know your rights.
 Contact an experienced lawyer, like trusted Nassau County workers compensation attorneys, to find out more about your legal options.

-Thanks to our friends and contributors from Polsky, Shouldice & Rosen, P.C. for their insight into workers compensation law.
+Thanks to our friends Polsky, Shouldice & Rosen, P.C. for their insight into workers compensation law.